-A beautiful breakfast buffet was also included in the reservation and the front desk was so helpful in answer all of my questions.
+A beautiful breakfast buffet was also included in the reservation and the front desk was so helpful in answering all of my questions.
 They also offered discounted tickets to the Glacier Paradise; 80 CHF instead of 100 CHF at the tourism office.
-Only problem was that this transaction was cash only, and I don’t usually carry cash.
+The only problem was that this transaction was cash only, and I don’t usually carry cash.
 The train station across the street has a bank machine so it wasn’t that big of a deal.
-Hubby packed our day bag and got the kids ready while I ran an errand, met in the lobby and left.
+Hubby packed our day bag and got the kids ready while I ran an errand, met in the lobby, and left.
 Easy as pie.

 They do offer dinner in their attached restaurant but we didn’t get a chance to try to it.
-It smelled great when we walked passed, if that counts for something.
+It smelled great when we walked past if that counts for something.

 Fresh and clean after a hard day climbing a mountain

+Getting to Zermatt isn’t all that difficult.
 The train station runs between Tasch and Zermatt every 20-30 minutes.
 There are 4 ticket counters available for purchase, and an automatic machine.
 Directly beside the machines is a little ATM, hidden from sight.
-Took me a few walk-by’s to see it, I bet I looked crazy to a few folks.
-They have a corner store with loads of souvenirs, a more fancy souvenir store – we purchased Baby girl and the hubby a pair of sunglasses there – very expensive, but required and not enough time to remember and do it before we left.
+Took me a few tries to see it, I bet I looked crazy to a few folks.
+They have a corner store with loads of souvenirs, a more fancy souvenir store – we purchased Baby girl and the hubby a pair of sunglasses there – very expensive, but required.

-A quick google of things to do and we found a brewery tour.
-We have done the Keith Brewery in Halifax with our son and it was great, so why not this one.
-For one, it’s a few flights of stairs down, and the brewery is super tight inside so no stroller and I had a sleeping baby.
-Hubby went, he took the munchkin and I went shopping with baby girl.
-The following is his report.
+A quick google of things to do in Zermatt and we found a brewery tour.
+We have done the Keith Brewery in Halifax with our son and it was great, so why not this one?
+For one, it’s a few flights of stairs down, and the brewery is super tight inside so no stroller, and I had a sleeping baby.
+Hubby went, he took the munchkin and I went shopping with a baby girl.

 Reservations are required to be booked online so they know to expect you.
 A tour is only offered at 4 pm, every night, but only if enough patrons request it.
 We were lucky and showed up right at 4 pm, as this information was not listed on Zermatt’s website (as sign of things to come), and a few of the English tour’s members were running late so they hadn’t started yet.
 Hubby paid his 15 CHF and started the tour.
 It was only supposed to be 1 hour but they got to talking and got carried away.
 They serve plenty of samples during the tour as well, to encourage patrons to purchase a case on the way out.